From: Vitor Valeri

 • Verbatim 98938

-In addition to a device to read the CD, you will also need to install a program/application on your computer to extract the music.
+In addition to a device to read the CD, you will also need to install software on your computer in order to extract the tracks from the disc.

 Recommended CD ripping software: